MoroccoJS/MoroccoJS/source/_posts/Community-101.md

 title: Community 101
 description: "Introducing MoroccoJS and contribution guide"
 author: Youssef Kababe
-date: 2015-08-11 23:43:44
+date: 2015-08-22 08:00:00
 category: articles
 ---

 If you've been following the evolution of {% link JavaScript https://www.javascript.com/ true %} for the past couple of years, then you surely have noticed how fast it's moving forward and how much stronger it has become.
 From a simple browser scripting language to manipulate the {% link DOM https://en.wikipedia.org/wiki/Document_Object_Model true "Document Object Model" %}, to a language that can be used to power an entire Web application on both the front-end and the back-end, JavaScript's future really seems promising!

 However, because of how easy it may look at first, most of the developers who use JavaScript don't invest time in learning the language, they just go ahead and use it.
-It's true that you can use JavaScript and any framework or library based on it without having a solid knowledge of the language but, besides never knowing what you're doing, you will barely scratch the surface of what JavaScript can do.
+It's true that you can use JavaScript and any framework or library based on it without having a solid knowledge of the language, but besides never knowing what you're doing, you will barely scratch the surface of what JavaScript can do.

 We started **MoroccoJS** in the hope of building a strong Moroccan community around JavaScript, a community where every member is eager to learn and share his knowledge with the world, and to make people aware of what they're missing.
 One of the things I noticed about developers from other countries is that they don't only consume what others create, they instead learn, share what they have learned, and also create more amazing stuff on top of that!
 Isn't that the way how technology advances?
 Indeed it is, and that's why one of the goals of our community is to change the mentality of the Moroccan developer from a dumb consumer to a smart contributor and producer.